 Before starting out the bleaching process, make your t-shirt design while using designing software like Cricut Design Space or Photoshop.

 After creating your desired design, print it on paper and then cut it out.
 But while cutting, remember to leave a good space of at least ¼ inches around the printed design.

-Take a piece of cardboard to fit inside your shirt and then insert it into it so you can protect the back of your shirt, as bleaching is supposed to be on only one side of the shirt where you have to sublimate your design.
+Take a piece of cardboard to fit inside your shirt and then insert it into it to protect the back of your shirt, as bleaching is supposed to be on only one side of the shirt where you have to sublimate your design.
 But if you want to do sublimation on both sides, then you can definitely skip this step.

 The cardboard will save the back of your shirt from getting a big bleach spot.
-Before sliding the cardboard inside the shirt, I would recommend you iron it on, keeping the iron at its lowest setting to remove each and every wrinkle, and then lay it on the flat surface.
+Before sliding the cardboard inside the shirt, I recommend ironing it on, keeping it at its lowest setting to remove every wrinkle, and then lay it on a flat surface.

 Take your cut-out design and place it onto your shirt.
 Then trace the design using a paintbrush & flour.
-Dip the paintbrush into the flour and apply it to the edges of your design while making an outline to prevent your sublimation paper from getting damaged.
+Dip the paintbrush into the flour and apply it to the edges of your design while outlining to prevent your sublimation paper from getting damaged.

 Now remove the paper and bleach the inner area of your outline.
 Then again, bleach at least ¼ inches of the extra area around the edges to ensure the spot is a bit wider than your printed design.